sampieters/SCCD2DEVS/README.md

 In this thesis project, we explore the process of transforming SCCD XML files into pypDEVS models, enabling seamless integration of SCCD-based system descriptions into the PypDEVS simulation environment.
 By leveraging the capabilities of both SCCD and pypDEVS, we aim to facilitate the analysis and simulation of intricate systems, contributing to the advancement of modeling and simulation techniques in various domains.

-A small documentation for the project can be found here, providing insights into the conversion methodology, implementation details, and examples of utilizing the converted models within the PypDEVS framework.
-Through this work, we endeavor to bridge the gap between SCCD-based system specifications and the pypDEVS simulation paradigm, fostering greater flexibility and efficiency in system analysis and design processes.
+A small documentation for the project can be found here.
+For a more detailed explaination we refer to the paper published with this project.

 ## Compiler
 To compile a conforming SCCD XML file, the provided Python compiler can be used.
 The compiler can compile conforming SCCD models to two languages: Python and Javascript.
 Four platforms are supported: